School of Psychology

 Training begins the first semester where students are able to develop counseling approaches through a carefully supervised pre-practicum experience.

-Following an intensive summer internship experience, doctoral students return to the Community Counseling & Assessment Clinic and complete three or more semesters of Advanced Practicum which includes more complex clinical cases, assessment opportunities, supervision of novice students and externship placements at area organizaitons.
-Externships are often associated with paid assistnatship positions.
+Following an intensive summer internship experience, doctoral students return to the Community Counseling & Assessment Clinic and complete three or more semesters of Advanced Practicum which includes more complex clinical cases, assessment opportunities, supervision of novice students, and externship placements at area organizations.
+Externships are often associated with paid assistantship positions.

 Students complete a one-year predoctoral internship in the final year of training through participation in the national MATCH offered through the Association for Psychology Post-Doctoral and Internship Centers (www.appic.org).
 Our match rate remains higher than the national average.

 Read more about opportunities for counseling skills training which are offered throughout the program, beginning in the first year.

 Research teams are comprised of doctoral students, master's students, and often undergraduates and are facilitated by program faculty members.
 These teams offer both didactic training in research skills specific to the faculty member's research areas, but also offer opportunities for professional mentorship, collaboration with peers, as well as opportunities for publication and presentation.

 Students are admitted specifically to work with a research mentor toward the completion of Program Research Requirements (e.g., thesis, dissertation) as well as projects leading to publications and presentations.